mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Increasingly, distributed consensus technologies (such as the blockchain) are touted as a solution to centralization issues.
 A complete survey of this rapidly changing area is beyond the scope of this document, but we can generalise about their properties.

 These techniques attempt to avoid centralization risk by distributing functions to members of a sometimes large pool of protocol participants.
-Proper performance of a function is typically guaranteed using cryptographic techniques (often, an append-only transaction ledger).
+They typically guarantee proper performance of a function using cryptographic techniques (often, an append-only transaction ledger).
 A particular task's assignment to a node for handling usually cannot be predicted or controlled.

 Sybil attacks (where a party or coordinated parties cheaply create enough protocol participants to affect how consensus is judged) are a major concern for these protocols.
-Diversity in the pool of participants is encouraged using indirect techniques such as proof-of-work (where each participant has to demonstrate significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).
+They encourage diversity in the pool of participants using indirect techniques, such as proof-of-work (where each participant has to show significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

 Use of these techniques can create barriers to proprietary and inherited centralization.
 However, depending upon the application in question, both concentration and platform centralization are still possible.

 Furthermore, distributed consensus technologies have several potential shortcomings that may make them inappropriate -- or at least difficult to use -- for many Internet applications, because their use conflicts with other important goals:

 1. Distributed consensus has significant implications for privacy.
-Because activity (such as queries or transactions) are shared with many unknown parties (and often publicly visible due to the nature of the blockchain) they have very different privacy properties than traditional client/server protocols.
+Because user activity (such as queries or transactions) is shared with many unknown parties (and often publicly visible due to the nature of the blockchain) they have very different privacy properties than traditional client/server protocols.
 Potential mitigations (e.g., Private Information Retrieval; see, e.g., {{PIR}}) are still not suitable for broad deployment.

 2. Their complexity and "chattiness" typically result in significantly less efficient use of the network (often, to several orders of magnitude).
 When distributed consensus protocols use proof-of-work, energy consumption can become significant (to the point where some jurisdictions have banned its use).

 3. Distributed consensus protocols are still not proven to scale to the degree expected of successful Internet protocols.
 In particular, relying on unknown third parties to deliver functionality can introduce significant variability in latency, availability, and throughput.
 This is a marked change for applications with high expectations for these properties (e.g., consumer-oriented Web sites).

 4. By design, distributed consensus protocols diffuse responsibility for a function among several difficult-to-identify parties.
-While this may be an effective way to prevent some kinds of centralization, it also means that making someone accountable for how the function is performed difficult, and often impossible.
+While this may be an effective way to prevent some kinds of centralization, it also means that making someone accountable for how the function is performed is difficult, and often impossible.
 While the protocol might use cryptographic techniques to assure correct operation, they may not capture all requirements, and may not be correctly used by the protocol designers.

 5. Distributed consensus protocols typically rely on cryptography for identity, rather than trusting a third party's assertions about identity.
 When a participant loses their keys, the process of recovering their identity exposes additional centralization risk.